 - Our work to tackle modern slavery is overseen by internal stakeholders.
-This year the group has become more focused, based on risk areas within the organisation. - We are part of the BBC's Modern Slavery Working Group which further facilitates collaboration across the BBC Group.
+This is a focused group, based on risk areas within the organisation. - We continue to be part of the BBC's Modern Slavery Working Group which further facilitates collaboration across the BBC Group.
 The Modern Slavery Working Group is also supported by internal subject matter experts, and external specialists, where beneficial. - Our Trustees receive an annual update on our activities in relation to tackling modern slavery. - Our Ethical Policy and programme are overseen by our Executive Team.